 - If you play a pet class (Hunter, Warlock) or have a way to self-dispel, many of these fights become MUCH easier.

 - Most solo raid bosses have fairly consistent mechanics, regardless of the player’s spec.
-HOWEVER, there may be cases where a boss uses an ability on DPS/tanks/healers only, which I haven’t been able to test here.
+HOWEVER, there may be cases where a boss uses an ability on DPS/tanks/healers only.

 Not much to worry about here: stay out of Blood Storm pools (clear them with Cudgel of Gore if needed), and don’t get knocked off the elevator by a Volatile Droplet’s Combustible Fuel ability.
+Try to side-step Sanguine Static if you can, but don’t worry about it TOO much (it’s more of an annoyance).
 Don’t bother attacking Taloc while on the elevator, as he takes almost no damage until you’re all back on the ground.

 Side-step Sanitizing Strike (and subsequent Purifying Flames), run against Wind Tunnels so you don’t get pushed into the furnaces, switch rooms before their energy hits 100 (lest you be insta-killed by Cleansing Purge), and move through the gaps in the Uldir Defense Beams in the second and third rooms.
+Passing through the blue Defense Grid between rooms will spawn an add that you’ll want to kill, but it’s not a terribly high priority.
 MOTHER takes fifty percent more damage in the final room, so feel free to use all your offensive cooldowns in there if you’re worried about time; MOTHER becomes friendly once she hits ten percent health.